Terms and Conditions – Astor Hostels

 3.10 Any booking made for an activity deemed to damage the reputation or go against the core values of our hostels will be cancelled.

 3.11a If the person in charge of making the booking is not a guest staying at the hostel they may still be responsible for any payment or fine attributed to the booking.
 The card on file will be the default card charged in the event of any issues.
 Further claims can be brought in the event the card does not work.

-3.11b Any damage, fines, or unpaid items payments including, but not limited to Late Check-Out, abandoned belongings, smoking, etc will be charged to the card on file if payment is not made at the hostel.
+3.11b Any damage, fines, or unpaid items payments, including, but not limited to, Late Check-Out, abandoned belongings, smoking, etc., will be charged to the card on file or discounted from any pre-paid reservations with a future date if payment is not made at the hostel.